 A debtor may, by written notice to the credit provider, terminate a credit contract at any time up until credit has been obtained under the contract (s 21 National Credit Code (NCC)).

 The credit contract may allow the credit provider to vary essential terms of the credit contract, such as the interest rate and level of repayments.
 Under Division 1 of Part 4 of the NCC, the credit provider must notify the debtor of these changes so that the debtor can decide whether or not to terminate the facility and obtain credit elsewhere.

 However, there is no such requirement to give notice regarding:

-- a change to a new annual percentage rate payable under the contract if both the new rate and when it A document that sets out what a person wants to happen to their money and other property after they die. take effect is ascertainable from the contract (s 63(2)(a) NCC);
+- a change to a new annual percentage rate payable under the contract if both the new rate and when it will take effect is ascertainable from the contract (s 63(2)(a) NCC);

 - an increase in the amount of repayments, if the increase occurs automatically, as specified by the contract, and both the amount of the increase and when it takes effect are ascertainable from the contract (s 63(2)(b) NCC);